Can you spare a few minutes?

 The cases we refer to are not always real but show a typical situation.
 We have included them to help you think about how to deal with your own situation.

-This guide draws on material provided by the Family Justice Council and was funded thanks to funding from the Family Justice Council.
-Advicenow would like to thank all those who provided feedback on this guide.
+This guide draws on material provided by the Family Justice Council.
+Advicenow would like to thank the Family Justice Council for funding this update and those who provided feedback on this guide.

 In the end most people agree how to share out their money and property when they split up.
 Very few couples end up going to a final hearing in a court and having a judge decide the outcome for them.